x42/vlc-lv2/README.md

 Install
 -------

-Compiling these plugin requires the VST Module SDK, gnu-make and a c-compiler (on debian/ubuntu: libvlccore-dev, build-essential packages).
+Compiling this module requires the VLC Module SDK, gnu-make and a c-compiler (on debian/ubuntu: libvlccore-dev, build-essential packages).

 ```bash